 Is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.

-Is a camping weekend dedicated for youth (ages 12 to 17) which seeks to connect young people from the Greater Montreal Area and to engage them in discussions with topics relevant to their lives today.
+Is a one day event dedicated for youth (ages 12 to 17) which seeks to connect young people from the Greater Montreal Area and to engage them in discussions with topics relevant to their lives today.
 Most importantly, the conference looks to God’s Word as the ultimate authority to bring them answers to many controversial questions.
 It is a blend of main sessions with a guest speaker, amazing worship, workshops mixed with camp fires and lots of outdoor activities.
-Our next retreat will be October 2nd, 2021.
+Our next retreat will be September 17th, 2022.